TheVCrafter/Advent-Of-Code-2025/README.md

-# Advent-Of-Code-2025
+# Advent of Code 2025

-My Solutions to the Advent Of Code 2025
+This repository contains my **C# solutions** for Advent of Code 2025, a series of daily programming puzzles.
+Each day is implemented in a separate class, showcasing problem-solving, algorithm design, and handling of various input formats.